On the computability of conditional probability: Positive Results

 \begin{proof} We have that

-is the conditional density of $\rv Y$ given $\rv U$ (with respect to Lebesgue measure).
+is the conditional density of $\rv X$ given $\rv U$ (with respect to Lebesgue measure).
 The result then follows from Corollary~\ref{independentdensity}. \end{proof}

-Pour-El and Richards \cite[Ch.~1, Thm.~2]{MR1005942} show that a twice continuously differentiable computable function has a computable derivative (despite the fact that Myhill \cite{MR0280373} exhibits a computable function $[0,1]\to\Reals$ whose derivative is continuous, but not computable).
-Therefore, noise with a sufficiently smooth distribution has a computable density, and by Corollary~\ref{indnoise}, a computable random variable corrupted by such noise still admits a computable conditional distribution.
+Pour-El and Richards \citeyearpar[][Ch.~1, Thm.~2]{MR1005942} show that a twice continuously differentiable computable function has a computable derivative (despite the fact that Myhill~\citeyearpar{MR0280373} exhibits a computable function from $[0,1]$ to $\Reals$ whose derivative is continuous, but not computable).
+Therefore, noise with a sufficiently smooth computable distribution has a computable density, and by Corollary~\ref{indnoise}, if such noise has a bounded density, then an almost computable random variable corrupted by such noise still admits a computable conditional distribution map.

-Furthermore, Corollary~\ref{indnoise} implies that noiseless observations cannot always be computably approximated by noisy ones.
-For example, even though an observation corrupted with zero mean Gaussian noise with standard deviation $\sigma$ may recover the original condition as $\sigma\to 0$, by our main noncomputability result (Theorem~\ref{mainnegativeresult}) one cannot, in general, compute how small $\sigma$ must be in order to bound the error introduced by noise.

-This result is also analogous to a classical theorem of information theory.
-Hartley \cite{Hartley} and Shannon \cite{MR0028549} show that the capacity of a continuous real-valued channel without noise is infinite, yet the addition of, e.g., Gaussian noise with $\varepsilon > 0$ variance causes the channel capacity to drop to a finite amount.
-The Gaussian noise prevents all but a finite amount of information from being encoded in the bits of the real number.
-Similarly, the amount of information in a continuous observation is too much in general for a computer to be able to update a probabilistic model.
-However, the addition of noise, as above, is sufficient for making conditioning possible on a computer.

-The computability of conditioning with noise, coupled with the noncomputability of conditioning in general, has significant implications for our ability to recover a signal when noise is added, and suggests several interesting questions.
-For example, suppose we have a uniformly computable sequence of noise $\{\rv E_n\}_{n\in\Nats}$ with absolutely continuous, uniformly computable densities such that the magnitude of the densities goes to $0$ in some sufficiently nice way, and consider $\rv Y_n \defas \rv U + \rv E_n$.
-Such a situation could arise, e.g., when we have a signal with noise but some way to reduce the noise over time.